 There's nothing more delicious than frozen yogurt!
 It's like a cross between sorbet and ice cream.
-It's definitely worth investing in an ice-cream maker, especially if you are following the SCD or a gluten free diet.
-When I first made frozen yogurt we were stood over the bowl scooping small spoonfuls from the machine as it was churning, we couldn't wait for it to finish.
-I was making the Cappaccino Ice Cream from Grain Free Gourmet and it has remained a firm favourite ever since.
+It's definitely worth investing in an ice cream maker,especially if you are following the SCD or a gluten free diet.
+When I first made frozen yogurt we were stood over the bowl scooping small spoonfuls from the machine as it was churning, we couldn't wait for it to finish, it was a delicious ice cream recipe from Grain-Free Gourmet.

 I love fresh raspberries but for this recipe I used frozen raspberries, so convenient and you can eat them the whole year round!
 If you're making ice cream or frozen yogurt then it's a good idea to choose a mild honey.
 I prefer to use Acacia honey for SCD recipes since it seems to sweeten without overpowering the taste.

 500ml SCD whole milk yogurt (or Greek Yogurt if GF)

 60-80ml acacia honey

 1 tblsp vanilla extract (alcohol, water, vanilla only)